aachen-investment-club/quant-trading-competition/README.md

 ## 2\.
 Local Development Setup (Docker)

 All local development and testing should be done using the provided Docker environment.
 This ensures your code runs with the exact same dependencies as the cloud evaluator.
+As a code editor we recommend VS Code

+0.  **Install Docker and VS Code**
+    * Go to https://code.visualstudio.com/ to install VS Code.
+    * Go to https://www.docker.com/products/docker-desktop/ to install Docker Desktop.

 1.  **Build the Docker Image**:
+    Make sure the Docker Desktop program is running/open.
 From the root of the project, run the build command.
 This reads the `Dockerfile`, installs all dependencies from `requirements.txt`, and sets up the helper commands.

     ```bash
     docker build -t trading-comp-env .
     ```

 3.  **Get the latest test data**:
+    Make sure the Docker Desktop program is running/open.
 From the root of the project, run the docker command.
 This downloads the latest train data file and stores it into /data in your root directory.

     ```bash
     # For PowerShell